rmpt/data-server/README.md

 ## docker

-If you just want to put have it running, use my docker image at: https://hub.docker.com/repository/docker/rmpt/rest-server
+If you just want to have it running, use my docker image at: https://hub.docker.com/repository/docker/rmpt/rest-server

 ## usage